Follow us on LinkedIn for the latest updates

 r = radius of the rolling sphere (metres)

 When designing the air termination system for a building or for a roof-mounted structure, the penetration depth of the rolling sphere between two air termination rods becomes a decisive factor.

 r = radius of the rolling sphere (meters)

 d = distance between two air termination rods

 Software to aid Lightning Protection Design

-As you have read above, assessing, designing and finally constructing a safe and reliable Lightning Protection System is not an easy task.
+As you have read above, assessing, designing and finally constructing a safe and reliable Lightning Protection for buildings is not an easy task.
 It requires many measurements, calculations, and experience to execute perfectly.
-In addition to the products and 25 years of experience that Axis offers, we also offer a software suite which will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
-Axis can also help you with the entire process from Step 1 of Risk Assessment, to Lightning Protection System Design and all the way through supply of internationally approved products.
+In addition to the products and 25 years of experience that Axis offers, we also offer a software suite that will help simplify all your lightning protection calculations so that you can put your head towards providing the best service for your clients.
+Axis can also help you with the entire process from Step 1 of Risk Assessment to Lightning Protection System Design and all the way through the supply of internationally approved products.
 Our engineers will be on the field with you to make sure that they provide the most precise protection for your structure!

 This article is part of our series of articles on Lightning Protection, Surge Protection & Earthing, you can read more with the following links:

 Introduction to the basics of Lightning Protection and Earthing and the Standards (IEC 62305 and UL 467)